MMOs: Grinding away my patience

 – I’m finding it harder and harder to dispute that Street Fighter 3: Third Strike is not the greatest fighting game ever made.
 I’ll still give that to SF2 for now, but no matter how much I suck at Third Strike (and I do), I never load up the game without having fun, and I honestly feel like I play it smarter than most other fighters (prob. because it forces me too).
 I’m even starting to warm up to its poorer backgrounds.
 Who else wants to give this one some love?

-– Jay has the staff working on a super secret project that, get this, no one is actually working on! → Read the rest
+– Jay has the staff working on a super secret project that, get this, no one is actually working on! → Screw Jesus, this article’s the real deal

 Lucasarts alumni set to spray the Insecticide